Tutorial - Capturing the Schematic in Altium Designer

 10. Type Q1 in the Designator field and confirm that the visibility control for the Comment field is set to visible (shown as ).

 13. Move the cursor and you will find that a copy of the transistor has been placed on the schematic sheet, and you are still in component placement mode with the transistor symbol floating on the cursor.
-This feature allows you to place multiple components of the same type.
+This feature allows you to place multiple instances of the same component.

 14. You are ready to place the second transistor.
 This transistor is the same as the previous one so there is no need to edit its attributes before you place it.
 Altium Designer will automatically increment the component designator when you place multiple instances of the same component.
 In this case, the next transistor will automatically be designated Q2.